1970 Major League Baseball postseason: Minnesota Twins vs. Baltimore Orioles

 This was a rematch of the previous year's series, which the Orioles won in a 3–0 sweep.
 Once again, the Orioles would sweep the Twins and advance to the World Series for the second consecutive year.

 This ALCS was even more lopsided than the previous year's, as the Twins were once again outmatched by the Orioles.
 Game 1 was an offensive slugfest that was won by the Orioles.
 Dave McNally pitched a complete game in Game 2 as the Orioles blew out the Twins to go up 2–0 in the series headed to Baltimore.
 Game 2 of this ALCS was also the last postseason game ever played at Metropolitan Stadium.
 Jim Palmer pitched yet another complete game for the Orioles in Game 3 as they won by a 6–1 score to secure the pennant.

 The Orioles would sweep the Oakland Athletics the next year for their third straight pennant before falling in the World Series.

 After the loss, the Twins entered a slump.
-They would eventually earn redemption in the ALCS in 1987, where they defeated the Detroit Tigers in five games en route to a World Series title.
+They would eventually win the pennant again in 1987 over the Detroit Tigers in five games en route to a World Series title.